DanielD45/Teleios/README.md

 ### v1.2
 **Server owners should adjust their SetBlocksPerPearl and DebugLevel arguments.**
-- This version is native to Minecraft 1.19
+- this version is native to Minecraft 1.19
-- When warping to teleporters, the distance is now computed as a straight line to the teleporter instead of <br/> the added difference of the x, y and z coordinates of you and the teleporter.
+- when warping to teleporters, the distance is now computed as a straight line to the teleporter instead of <br/> the added difference of the x, y and z coordinates of you and the teleporter.
 This lowers the teleportation cost <br/> by about 42% of the previous value.
 I advice you to adjust your blocksperpearl argument with /setblocksperpearl.
-- The custom join message now only displays if the join message is enabled AND the /joinmessage command is active
+- the custom join message now only displays if the join message is enabled AND the /joinmessage command is active
 - "/joinmessage" will now tell you whether the custom join message is enabled or disabled
 - "/warp" will now list the available warppoints and teleporters. "/warp list" will now ignore any added arguments
 - "/inventories" will now list the available inventories